-So this means that the breed has proven to still be gentle with younger livestock, smaller livestock, and even the helpless livestock.
+This means that the breed has proven to still be gentle with younger livestock, smaller livestock, and even the helpless livestock.
 Plus, these dogs have a nocturnal sleeping pattern which means they will interact with your livestock all night so you can leave them out to pasture.

 The Kuvasz is a very intelligent dog, but they are actually better known for their sense of humor.
 They are just extremely funny dogs that do funny things.
-Who says you can’t have an LGD with a great personality?
+Who says you can’t have an LGD farm dog with a great personality?

 Though they are class clowns, these dogs also are very loyal, they act with instruction, are very noisy yet independent dogs, and they are also great at evaluating their own surroundings.
 This is great because even when you aren’t around and if these dogs notice there is something changing in their surroundings, they know to be proactive for the sake of the livestock.